-In 1980 the Melroe 701 Drill and conventional seeding was compared once again.
+In 1980 the Melroe 701 drill and conventional seeding was compared once again.
 Because of severe drought, production was zero for both treatments.

-In 1981 the John Deere Hoe Drill was used for seeding the minimum tillage treatment.
+In 1981 the John Deere hoe drill was used for seeding the minimum tillage treatment.
 A good stand of wheat resulted from both the minimum tillage seeding and the conventional seeding, with the minimum tillage treatment producing slightly higher yields for the first time since the trial was begun.

-In 1982 the John Deere Hoe Drill was once again used for seeding the minimum tillage treatment, with the conventional treatment consisting of double disking and seeding with the double disk press drill.
+In 1982 the John Deere hoe drill was once again used for seeding the minimum tillage treatment, with the conventional treatment consisting of double disking and seeding with the double disk press drill.
 Excellent growing conditions produced the highest yields recorded in this trial over the past seven year period.

-In 1983 the Lilliston No-till Drill was used for seeding the minimum tillage treatment.
+In 1983 the Lilliston no-till drill was used for seeding the minimum tillage treatment.
 The conventional treatment once again consisted of double disking the land in preparation for seeding, then seeding with the double disk press drill.
-Ample stored soil water from heavy fall precipitation, and otherwise excellent growing conditions produced the highest yields recorded in the trial over the past 8-year period, with no advantage shown for either cropping methods this year.
-Over the 8-year period, no-till cropping has produced 79 percent of the yield produced on conventional seeding.
+Ample stored soil water from heavy fall precipitation, and otherwise excellent growing conditions produced the highest yields recorded in the trial over the past 8 year period, with no advantage shown for either cropping method in this trial this year.
+Two additional trials in 1983 comparing no-till, conventional disking and seeding and the plow-packer-press drill on recrop land produced the following results.
+Barley yields were 49.6 bushels per acre for the plow-packer-press drill treatment, 28.1 for the no-till treatment and 27.9 for conventional disking and seeding.